5 steps to uncovering your personal interiors style for your renovation

 Step 2 - Pick 2 - 3 images per room

 Once you have spent time collating all of your images, I want you to pick 2-3 images per room.
-Look carefully at all of the images and select ones that will give you a sense of the materials for the fixtures and fittings that you will select for that space.
+Look carefully at all of the images and select ones that you genuinely can see yourself living in.
 If you have a detail image, such as a benchtop profile or door furniture, or a balustrade that you love, include it.
 Thinking about the details now will help inform your brief for the builder or stone mason or joiner.

 Step 3 - Define your accent colours